NovemLinguae/NovemBot/readme.md

 ### Files omitted from this repo

-If you're reconstructing this repo from scratch, notice the following config files are omitted since they contain passwords.
+If you're reconstructing this repo from scratch, note the following config files are omitted since they contain passwords.
 You'll need to create them yourself:

 - src/public_html/Task1FGTC/config.php
 - src/public_html/Task7RFACount/config.php